 Awake to birdsong and your first morning in the desert.
 After breakfast we head for the settlement of Warakurna.
 We will visit Australia’s most remote weather station - Giles Meteorological Station.
 Built in 1955, Giles is still a fully functioning station, with daily baloon launches.
 Giles is very much a part of the Western Desert art story, as the Weapons Research Project was responsible for the movement of Aboriginal people away from their traditional lands and into new communities and missions set up across the desert.
 We will explore this story in detail.
 We will visit the art gallery at Warakurna Roadhouse.
 Warakurna Artists were established in 2005.
 Whilst many of the artists paint Tjukurpa - dreaming stories, there is also a strong figurative movement here, where historical and cultural stories are told in paint.
 We head to the Sandy Blight Junction road and camp beneath the Walter James Range.
 We will walk into Bungabiddi Rockhole beneath spectacular red cliffs.
 There is some Aboriginal rock art to be found on the walls of the gorge.

 We travel north along the Sandy Blight Junction Road, named by surveyor and road builder Len Beadell.
-Ascending the Frederick Range we will have vast views of the desert, stretching from the Petermann Ranges across Lake Hopkins all the way to Mt Leisler near Kintore.
+At the Sir Frederick Range we will have vast views of the desert, stretching from the Petermann Ranges across Lake Hopkins all the way to Mt Leisler near Kintore.
+We will visit some spectacular ancient petroglyphs in a creek bed.
 We will camp on a clay pan in the Mu Hills.

 We continue north along the Sandy Blight Junction road, crossing back into the Northern Territory through impressive stands of Desert Oaks and deep red sand hills.
 We will lunch beneath the ramparts of Mt Leisler.
 In the afternoon we will visit Walngurru - Kintore, and visit the Papunya Tula art centre.
 Art is not available to purchase here.
 In the afternoon we head to Sandy Blight Junction, and then north on an Aboriginal business road to camp.